 - With advanced manufacturing techniques, there are no fit problems as in the past.

 Medium diameter shot sleeves may require thermal control depending on the application, and when necessary can often use an external cooling saddle.
 The pour end of the shot sleeve where the temperature is highest, is obviously where cooling is most necessary.
-Accordingly, the pour end-cooling saddle effectively and economically puts shot sleeve cooling where it is needed most, directly below the pour spout.
+Accordingly, the pour-end cooling saddle effectively and economically puts shot sleeve cooling where it is needed most, directly below the pour spout.

 A safe alternative to gun-drilling is using partial or complete M-Loop.